 - All adults aged 65 years

 - People two through 64 years with certain medical conditions and

 - Adults 19 through 64 years who smoke cigarettes

 Pneumococcal vaccines are effective to protect against more than 90 stereotypes of pneumococcal bacteria.
 It can develop sufficient immunity in the body to fight against pneumococcal infections caused by bacteria.

-How to get PCV vaccine
+How to get the PCV vaccine

-Due to certain “age and health conditions” related restrictions it is not available for all people.
+Due to certain “age and health conditions” related restrictions, it is not available for all people.
 One can only get the PCV vaccine if one qualifies for certain eligibility criteria.

 Side effects of pneumococcal vaccines

 Most people who get PCV or PPSV vaccines do not have any side effects however it cannot be denied that it can develop some mild side effects in some people –